maxutility2011/ezLiveStreaming/README.md

 ```
 ./api_server_main -config=config.json
 ```
-api_server_main does not take any arguments.
-However, you can set the hostname and network port of the api_server, and the AWS SQS job queue name and Redis server address in *api_server_main/config.json*.
+You can configure api_server_main in the config file.
+Specifically, you can configure the server hostname and network port, Drm key server url, and the AWS SQS job queue name and Redis server address in *api_server_main/config.json*.
 By default, the api_server listens for incoming live transcoding requests on http://0.0.0.0:1080/.
 This is also the base URL of any API endpoints that the server supports.
+You need to open port 1080 for incoming traffic to the Internet.

 To build the job scheduler, go to *scheduler/* and run
 ```